Berlin Tourist Cards

-If you want to take advantage of all that Berlin has to offer at a very reasonable price, read on because you might be interested in the Berlin Pass.
+If you want to make the most of everything Berlin has to offer at a very reasonable price, keep reading because you'll definitely be interested in the Berlin Pass.

 Ana Caballero